Get in Touch

 • Setting up the desktop environment

-• The server/client relationship
+• Understanding the server/client relationship

 • The X server